vutran/omnibar/README.md

 6. Run `npm run dev` on the `omnibar-www` directory.
 7. Open [https://localhost:8080](https://localhost:8080) in your browser.

+## Support

+Like what you see?
+[Become a Patron](https://www.patreon.com/vutran) and support me via a monthly donation.

 ## License

 MIT © [Vu Tran](https://github.com/vutran/)